 What factors influence their decision-making?

-These are just a few examples of what you need to uncover to get a glimpse of your real audience and how you can target them successfully.
+These are just a few examples of what you need to uncover to get a glimpse of your audience and how to target them successfully.

 So, let’s see what survey questions on consumer behavior you can ask at each customer journey stage to get a clear picture of your customers and their behavioral traits.